-Figure 7: Carbon utilization of 28 Penicillium and Aspergillus isolates from 2 bedded pack and 1 tie stall environments.
+Figure 7: Carbon utilization of 28 Penicillium and Aspergillus isolates from 2 bedded pack and 1 tiestall environments.
 Displaying 30 best fitting carbon sources of the total 95.
 Penicillium isolated from bedded pack are most dissimilar in carbon utilization from the other 3 vectors and have an inverse correlation with both Aspergillus groups.
-However, both tie stall vectors show a close correlation in carbon utilization.
-Penicillium isolated from both bedded pack and tie stall share an affinity for utilizing D-sorbitol.
+However, both tiestall vectors show a close correlation in carbon utilization.
+Penicillium isolated from both bedded pack and tiestall share an affinity for utilizing D-sorbitol.
 Penicillium isolated from bedded pack are most dissimilar from the other three groups in their ability to metabolize γ-amino-butyric acid.
-Aspergillus and Penicillium isolated from tie stall shared an affinity for utilizing L-threonine and glycyl-L-glutamic acid.
+Aspergillus and Penicillium isolated from tiestall shared an affinity for utilizing L-threonine and glycyl-L-glutamic acid.

 Objective 3b.
 Functional assays - Shotgun metagenomics

 This project has not yet been designed.
 We have assumed that we would use a subset of the samples analyzed under objective 2b so that our marker gene data could be compared to the shotgun metagenomic data.
 Further, the culture-based data obtained from objective 3a would also be relevant to the results obtained from the shotgun metagenomic data.
+In the original proposal, we listed several functional gene targets to begin our investigation.
+However, the target list needs to be revisited in light of the latest technology and understanding.

 Discussion points:

-We hope to discuss what Implications that our choice of samples for amplicon sequencing may have on choice of samples for shot-gun sequencing
+We hope to discuss what implications our choice of samples for amplicon sequencing may have on choice of samples for shot-gun sequencing

 Outreach and Extension Progress Summary and Discussion Points

 COVID-19 restrictions are having a significant impact on our outreach planning.
-On-farm tours and peer-to-peer meetings were major outreach activities originally proposed, and will not be possible in the time-frame of this project.
+On-farm tours and peer-to-peer meetings were major outreach activities originally proposed, but are not possible in the time-frame of this project.
 We are shifting our focus to generating on-line resource materials.

-We now have two major goals: 1) to develop a bedded pack management practices guidelines document; 2) develop an economic budget planning tool using a range of industry costs estimates collected from farmer interviews.
+We now have two major goals: 1) to develop a bedded pack management best practices guidelines document; 2) develop an economic budget planning tool using a range of industry costs estimates collected from farmer interviews.

 Our revised specific aims are:

 to develop concise technical bulletins related to bedding management.
-Topics include: microbial ecology, animal health and bedding, types of bedding materials, on-farm monitoring of animal health related to bedding and facilities, on farm monitoring of bedding composition; types of bedding materials and their challenges, economic considerations related to bedding management
+Topics include: microbial ecology, animal health as it relates to bedding, types of bedding materials, on-farm monitoring of animal health related to bedding and facilities, on-farm monitoring of bedding composition; types of bedding materials and their challenges, economic considerations related to bedding management

 to develop an image and video clip library that we can use to create the informational videos

 Key question – what are we missing?
-Are our adaptations (shifting efforts) on the correct track or do they recommend other approaches
+Are our adaptations (shifting efforts) on the correct track or can you recommend other approaches?

-Outreach modules materials development.
+Outreach modules materials development:

-2) to develop informational videos in a modular format, where each module addresses a specific topic related to bedding management with a focus on bedded pack systems; 2) to develop
+1) informational videos in a modular format, where each module addresses a specific topic related to bedding management with a focus on bedded pack system

+2) 1-page (double-sided) extension bulletins